Chinese Flower — Auspicious Flowers of Months of Traditional Chinese Calendar and Their Cultural Meanings

 January in Chinese Calendar — Plum Blossom

-Flower of Strong, Noble and Modest
+Flower of Strong, Noble, and Modest

 February in Chinese Calendar — Apricot Blossom

-Flower of Hope, Lucky and Beautiful
+Flower of Lucky and Fortunate

 March in Chinese Calendar — Peach Blossom

-Flower of Love and Fortune
+Flower of Longevity and Love

-April in Chinese Calendar — Rose
+April in Chinese Calendar — Peony

-Flower of Brightness, Affection, and Sweetness
+Flower of Brightness, Glory, and Wealth

 May in Chinese Calendar — Pomegranate Flower

-Flower of Happy Marriage and Wealthy
+Flower of Happy Marriage, Maturity, and Wealthy

-June in Chinese Calendar — Lotus Flower
+June in Chinese Calendar — Lotus

 July in Chinese Calendar — Balsamine